Who can get universal credit, housing benefit and council tax rebate?

 - any charges included in it for ineligible services.
 Typically, for heating, lighting, and water supplied to your home (other than the common parts).
 But also charges for meals, leisure items, laundry or personal care or support;

-- if you and your partner are aged under 66, a further reduction of 14% or 25% if the DWP/council say you are under-occupying your home.
+- if you and your partner are under pension age, a further reduction of 14% or 25% if the DWP/council say you are under-occupying your home.

 If you rent your home from a private landlord your eligible rent is the actual rent you pay or the appropriate 'local housing allowance' figure that applies to you, whichever is the lower of the two.

 The maximum help you can receive with your council tax is your full council tax liability.
-But in England if you are aged under 66 your council may set a lower figure as part of its local scheme rules (e.g. typically a fixed percentage of your full liability).
+But in England if you are under pension age your council may set a lower figure as part of its local scheme rules (e.g. typically a fixed percentage of your full liability).

 Other reasons why help with your rent may be reduced